List of screw drives: Mortorq

-Design and Application
+Design and application

 The recess and driver were designed for "full radial contact along all four wings of the screw" which helps to prevent stripping and cam-out.
 The straight walls in the design of the recess allow for almost all of the force of rotation to be used to drive the screw.
 When the bit is placed in the recess there is no wall contact until the driver is rotated, then there is full continuous contact to all four walls of the recess.
 The shallow recess allows for build-up and coating to occur without affecting the function of the driver.
 This shallow recess also grants off-angle drivability to allow work in hard-to-reach places.
 The design of the recess and shorter head height allows for more aesthetically pleasing work.
 This is in hopes that it will enhance the beauty and style of a product.
 Instead of covering up the screw head that it serves as an aesthetic part of the design.
 Ten different recess sizes are available for the Mortorq.
 The smallest of these, the PMT-000 can be used with screws that have a head diameter as small as 2.5 mm.
 While the largest called PMT-7 can be used on screws with a head diameter of 35 mm.

-Quality Assurance
+Quality assurance

 The Phillips Screw Company owns the licensed product that is the Mortorq spiral drive system.
 The Phillips Screw Company must inspect and approve any punches, bits, and screws before they are cleared for production.
 Along with this "all licensees must submit samples regularly to ensure that the strict quality standards are maintained".
 Solid modeling is used for the design of the punches, bits, and screws.
 Files are sent over to manufacturers containing these models so that there is no miscommunication and all the parts are the same across the board.
-For the Phillips Screw Company, consistency is key.